 Think, instead, of an agricultural society.
 In this case, the optimal size needed to exploit agricultural lands is much larger than that of a foraging band.
 An agricultural society needs specialized people: priests, kings, armies, craftsmen, and so on.
 And these people need to be housed, fed, and organized.
 That, in turn, leads to the appearance of the structures we call "cities".

-The optimal size of an agricultural city may go from villages of a few hundreds of individuals to relatively large cities of 10,000-20,000 inhabitants.
+The optimal size of a purely agricultural city may go from villages of a few hundreds of individuals to relatively large cities of 10,000-100,000 inhabitants.
 These cities may fight for the control of the land and, obviously, larger cities may triumph over smaller ones.
 Again, however, we have limits to the size that an agricultural city can attain because of the increasing costs of transporting from the surrounding fields.
-Agricultural cities may form federations in order to field larger armies, but the fundamental social unit for a purely agricultural society remains the city-state as, for example, it was the case in ancient Greece.
+Agricultural cities may form federations in order to field larger armies, but the fundamental social unit in a purely agricultural society remains the city-state as, for example, it was the case in ancient Greece.

 The coalescence of cities into truly organic states requires different resources than those provided by a purely agricultural economy.
 In particular, states and empires seem to be the result of the exploitation of mineral resources.
 These resources are highly localized and need specific military and political organizations to be exploited and that involves a cost that may well be too high to be paid by a single city.
 Mineral resources also generate commerce and a network of exchanges that favor the formation of a corresponding political and military network.
 So, most empires of history have been mineral and commercial empires.
 The best example is probably that of the Roman Empire that grew on the exploitation of its gold mines and whose structure was based on the use of gold to pay for its large (and almost always victorious) armies.
 The modern empire that we call "globalization" was created for the management of the complex financial and military structures that control the exploitation of fossil fuels.
 And there is more than just fossil fuels to be managed and controlled: the complexity of our modern world is in large part the result of the complexity of the worldwide mining system that provides the world's economy with all the elements of the periodic table, packed and shipped to destination, something that the ancient couldn't even dream to have.